tiramiseb/terraform_packer_ansible/README.md

 * Probably many other possibilities...

-Of course, some of these evolutions may be needed when putting in production, depending on the criticality of the service.
+Of course, some of these evolutions may be needed when putting in production, depending on the criticity of the service.

 ## Difficulties and miscellaneous notes